 Place dates in a bowl of warm water to soak for 10 minutes or until softened.

-Drain the water from the tofu and let it sit in paper towel for 10-15 minutes to get rid of excess moisture.
+Drain the water from the tofu and let it sit in paper towel for 10 to 15 minutes to get rid of excess moisture.
 Then cut into cubes.

 Bring a pot of salted water to a boil for the noodles.
 Once the water is at a rolling boil, toss in the noodles and stir occasionally while they cook for approximately 10 minutes or until al dente!
 Drain and set aside.

-Meanwhile heat a large pan to medium heat and add 1 tbsp of coconut oil and cubes of tofu.
-After 4-5 minutes flip the cubes to another side to crisp.
+Meanwhile, heat a large pan to medium heat and add 1 tablespoon of coconut oil and cubes of tofu.
+After 4 to 5 minutes, flip the cubes to another side to crisp.
 Flip the cubes every 2 minutes to get the rest of the sides golden brown.

-In the same pan over medium heat add another 1 tbsp of oil and the onions, carrots, and celery.
-Cook for about 3 minutes stirring frequently until softened.
-Then add in minced garlic and cook for another 1-2 minutes.
+In the same pan over medium heat, add another 1 tablespoon of oil and the onions, carrots, and celery.
+Cook for about 3 minutes, stirring frequently until softened.
+Then add in minced garlic and cook for another 1 to 2 minutes.

-Then add in broccoli and sprouts (reserve a small amount of raw sprouts aside as a garnish on top of the finished pad thai), and cook for another 4-5 minutes stirring frequently.
-Then add in half the amount of sauce remaining, toss to coat all the veggies and cook for another 2-3 minutes.
+Then add in broccoli and sprouts (reserve a small amount of raw sprouts aside as a garnish on top of the finished pad thai), and cook for another 4 to 5 minutes, stirring frequently.
+Then add in half the amount of sauce remaining, toss to coat all the veggies and cook for another 2 to 3 minutes.

-Add in the cooked noodles and remaining sauce, turn the heat down to low, toss to coat everything in sauce, and cook for another 3-4 minutes.
-At this stage you can adjust the spice level if you desire by adding another 1-2 tsp of sriracha.
-Serve immediately and top with green onion, cilantro, raw sprouts, and chopped cashews (or peanuts)
+Add in the cooked noodles and remaining sauce, turn the heat down to low, toss to coat everything in sauce, and cook for another 3 to 4 minutes.
+At this stage you can adjust the spice level if you desire by adding another 1 to 2 teaspoons of Sriracha.
+Serve immediately and top with green onion, cilantro, raw sprouts, and chopped cashews (or peanuts).